Fortress, Regional Capitol

 |Notable places||Old Palace, Sandship, Winding Walls, shadow city|

-Sunspear is a castle that acts as the seat of House Nymeros Martell and the capital of Dorne.
-The castle is located north of the Greenblood on the far southeastern coast of Westeros and is surrounded on three sides by the sea, and by the shadow city on the fourth side.
+Sunspear, also known as the Old Palace, is the seat of House Nymeros Martell and the capital of Dorne.
+The castle is located on the Broken Arm, north of the Greenblood on the far southeastern coast of Westeros and is surrounded on three sides by the sea, and by the shadow city on the fourth side.
 The palace of the Water Gardens lies three leagues away on the coastal road.
-The household of Doran Martell, Prince of Dorne, includes the castellan Ser Manfrey Martell, the seneschal Ricasso, the treasurer Alyse Ladybright, and Maester Myles.

 Sunspear is a walled settlement, protected by three massive Winding Walls, encircling one another and containing miles of narrow alleys, hidden courts, and noisy bazaars.
 The Threefold Gate, where the gates are lined up one behind the other, avoids the labyrinth, instead allowing straight passage on a brick path to the Old Palace.